-Take a quick look at what makes Houston such a great place to live, get an education, and work:
+What makes Houston such a great place to live, get an education, and work?

-The people: Houston is the fourth largest U.S. city.
-Thirty-seven percent are 24 or younger, and 32 percent are between ages 25-44.
+Houston is the fourth largest U.S. city.
+Thirty-seven percent of the population is 24 or younger, 32 percent are between ages 25-44.
 Houston has a multicultural population of more than 5.5 million in the metropolitan area.
 It is the most diverse large metropolitan area in the nation.
 Nearly one in four Houstonians is foreign-born.
 According to the 2018 census, 36.8 percent of Houstonians identify as Hispanic, 36.9 percent as white, 16.9 percent as Black, 7.6 percent as Asian and 1.8 percent as other.